Saleh-Gholam-Zadeh/Navigation/README.md

 ﻿# CrowdNav
-This repository contains the implementation of my master-thesis
+This repository contains the implementation of my master thesis.

 ## Setup
- Installation is nothing more than installation of these githubs
+ Installation is nothing more than installation of these githubs.

  a) https://github.com/vita-epfl/CrowdNav

  b) https://github.com/vita-epfl/trajnetplusplustools